Symmetry- and energy-resolved entanglement dynamics in a disordered Bose-Hubbard model: Introduction

-{\it {Introduction.}}---MBL comprises a paradigm of nonergodic eigenstate matter beyond Anderson insulator \cite{Anderson,Basko2,Gornyi,Oganesyan,PalPRB,Huse,Abanin}.
-The interplay between randomness and interaction renders it essential to approach this nonequilibrium problem from the many-body wavefunctions.
-Since the early days, entanglement entropy and its quantum quench dynamics are deployed to probe the slow albeit unrestricted information propagation in MBL systems driven by dephasing \cite{Znidaric,BardarsonPollmannMoore,Serbyn2013}.
-A recent advance akin to the entanglement growth is the imposition of symmetry resolution.
-The ensuing symmetry-resolved entanglement dynamics was first implemented using $^{87}$Rb atoms to witness the logarithmic signature of MBL in dBH chains \cite{LukinGreiner}.
+Arguably, the phenomenology of many-body localization (MBL) might comprise a leading paradigm of the nonergodic eigenstate matter beyond the celebrated Anderson insulator \cite{Anderson,Basko2,Gornyi,Oganesyan,PalPRB,Huse,Abanin,Sierant2024}.
+The intricate interplay between the randomness and the interaction renders it essential to attack this nonequilibrium problem right from the level of many-body wavefunctions.
+Since the early days, entanglement entropy and its quantum quench dynamics have been widely deployed to probe the slow albeit unrestricted information propagation in these putative MBL systems \cite{Znidaric,BardarsonPollmannMoore,Serbyn2013,Huang}.
+Recently, a key advance akin to this reasoning is the imposition of the symmetry resolution.
+Particularly, the ensuing symmetry-resolved entanglement dynamics has now been successfully measured in the quantum optical lattices using the $^{87}$Rb atoms to witness the logarithmic signature of MBL in the dBH chains \cite{LukinGreiner,leonard2023probing}.